OrangeDog23/DevOpsPracticalTask/README.md

 1. Clone project
 2. Change terraform/variables.tf according your ifrastructure.
 In case if you want to change aws-region, you should do it also in terraform/main.tf and in packer/devops-task.json (don't forget to change ssh public key and allowed ip)
+3. Change SENDER and RECIPIENT email addresses for your purposes in app/main.py
-3. push your changes to repository
+4. push your changes to repository
-4. Create S3 bucket with name, mentioned in terraform/main.tf(in which will be saved terraform state)
+5. Create S3 bucket with name, mentioned in terraform/main.tf(in which will be saved terraform state)
+6. Create parameter `/devops/ssm-message-header` in your SSM store with subject content
-5. Change your directory to packer/
+7. Change your directory to packer/
-6. run command `packer build devops-task.json`, fetch ami-id from response
+8. run command `packer build devops-task.json`, fetch ami-id from response
-7. Change directory to terraform/
+9. Change directory to terraform/
-8. Run terraform plan generating `terraform plan -out plan.out -var asg_ami_id={ami-id}`
+10. Run terraform plan generating `terraform plan -out plan.out -var asg_ami_id={ami-id}`
-9. Apply terraform plan `terraform apply plan.out`, as result you'll get ip of jenkins instance and url for access to app
+11. Apply terraform plan `terraform apply plan.out`, as result you'll get ip of jenkins instance and url for access to app

 ### Configure Jenkins
 1. visit address  `http://{jenkins_ip}:8080` with your favorite browser